13 June 2025

 8Q{{a>0g13C9gi29.<yW

 Could you remember this and type it in every time?
-Probably not, which is a solid reason to make use of a reputable password manager such as Keeper.
+Probably not, which is a solid reason to make use of a reputable password manager such as Keeper Security.

 For the collective sake of your organisation and others, always report malicious emails if you can.
 Doing so will help prevent others from receiving the same.